-- 26. It can be seen, therefore, that both Mr Archer and KPMG were given appropriate notice of Mr Archer's right to make representations under section 222, both in relation to the conditions for issue of the notice and the amount of the accelerated payment, and were informed that the payment date would be extended if the representations did not result in withdrawal of the notice. - 27.
-On the same day, 19 September 2014, HMRC sent a precursor letter to Mrs Archer.
+- 27 On the same day, 19 September 2014, HMRC sent a precursor letter to Mrs Archer.
 This was in materially similar terms to the letter previously sent to Mr Archer, and was copied to KPMG.
 It was then followed, on 4 November 2014, by a further letter enclosing the APN given to Mrs Archer.
 The APN was in materially identical terms to that given to Mr Archer, except that the amount due was stated to be £6,116,598.95, and the specified date for payment was on or before 5 February 2015.
-An attached computation explained how the amount said to be due from Mrs Archer had been calculated, on the basis of a chargeable gain of £15.3 million and an annual exempt allowance of £8,500, chargeable to tax at 40% and then rather mysteriously "rounded down" to the anything but round figure shown on the notice. - 28.
-Mr and Mrs Archer's response to the APNs came less than four weeks later.
-On 28 November 2014, the legal services department of KPMG wrote on their behalf to HMRC saying that they would "shortly be applying for permission to judicially review HMRC's decisions" to issue APNs to Mrs Archer (the first applicant) and Mr Archer (the second applicant).
+An attached computation explained how the amount said to be due from Mrs Archer had been calculated, on the basis of a chargeable gain of £15.3m and an annual exempt allowance of £8,500, chargeable to tax at 40% and then rather mysteriously "rounded down" to the anything but round figure shown on the notice. - 28 Mr and Mrs Archer's response to the APNs came less than four weeks later.
+On 28 November 2014, the legal services department of KPMG wrote on their behalf to HMRC saying that they would "shortly be applying for permission to judicially review HMRC's decisions" to issue APNs to Mrs Archer (the first claimant) and Mr Archer (the second claimant).
 Copies were enclosed of the statement of facts and statement of grounds upon which they intended to rely on the application for judicial review.
 The letter continued:

 "For the reasons given, we consider the APNs have been issued without HMRC having power lawfully to do so.
-If, on reflection, HMRC agrees with our analysis and is willing to withdraw the notices using the power to so in s.227 Finance Act 2014, or otherwise, we should be grateful if you would let us know as soon as possible.
+If, on reflection, HMRC agrees with our analysis and is willing to withdraw the notices using the power to so in section 227 Finance Act 2014, or otherwise, we should be grateful if you would let us know as soon as possible.
 Pending that, we intend to proceed to issue the application given that time is running against our clients."

 The writer then said that he would send HMRC a sealed copy of the claim form when the application had been issued.
 In fact, the claim form was issued the same day in the Administrative Court, although it was not served on HMRC until 2 December 2014.

-- 29. The statement of facts and detailed statement of grounds which accompanied the claim form were settled for Mr and Mrs Archer by leading counsel instructed on their behalf, Mr David Goldberg QC. - 30.
-The statement of grounds begins with a summary, in which it is alleged that the APNs were issued by HMRC outside their statutory powers for the following four reasons:

-"(i) on a proper interpretation of the legislation, HMRC are not allowed to issue the notices in cases of genuine dispute;

-(ii) the designated officer issuing the notices is required to determine the amount which is correctly payable "to the best of that officer's information and belief" and in the circumstances the officer cannot have reached such a determination in these cases;

-(iii) in Mrs Archer's case, she has not asserted any "tax advantage" nor met any of the other conditions, and accordingly the statutory conditions for HMRC to be able to issue an accelerated payment notice to her are not met;
+- 29 The statement of facts and detailed statement of grounds which accompanied the claim form were settled for Mr and Mrs Archer by leading counsel instructed on their behalf, Mr David Goldberg QC. - 30 The statement of grounds begins with a summary, in which it is alleged that the APNs were issued by HMRC outside their statutory powers for the following four reasons: - "(i) on a proper interpretation of the legislation, HMRC are not allowed to issue the notices in cases of genuine dispute; - "(ii) the designated officer issuing the notices is required to determine the amount which is correctly payable 'to the best of that officer's information and belief' and in the circumstances the officer cannot have reached such a determination in these cases; - "(iii) in Mrs Archer's case, she has not asserted any 'tax advantage' nor met any of the other conditions, and accordingly the statutory conditions for HMRC to be able to issue an accelerated payment notice to her are not met; - "(iv) as shown by the issue of accelerated payment notices to both Mrs Archer and Mr Archer, the true purpose of HMRC's actions is not to